ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.6:
+        *   Added a "Pattern Fix" dialog to allow a whole pattern to be shifted, quantized, and changed in length all at once.
+Useful for fixing a badly played pattern.
+    *   Version 0.98.6:
         *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
 Also fixed issue with the "newtune.midi" default name.